 - contact us

-The cost of a divorce will vary.
-It will depend on whether you are the Petitioner or the Respondent, whether the divorce will be defended or not, and whether there are going to be any difficulties serving the Divorce Petition on the Respondent.
-Please contact us for further details regarding our fees.
-We offer fixed rate charges for undefended divorces.
+The total cost of a divorce or civil dissolution will vary, especially when considering solicitors' fees.
+It will depend on whether you are the Applicant or the Respondent, if the divorce or dissolution is to be disputed on the grounds of jurisdiction or status of the relationship, and whether there are going to be any difficulties in serving the divorce application on the Respondent.

 The law sets out the criteria which must be taken into account when formulating a financial settlement.
-The Matrimonial Causes Act 1973 section 25 sets out what factors the court must consider.
 The court is required to balance the criteria when considering the claims of each partner.
 There is no formula when it comes to deciding how the family assets should be divided.
 Each case is decided on its own set of facts.

-There are essentially five ways to deal with the issue of dividing family assets.
-You can:
+There are essentially six ways to deal with division of family assets on divorce and dissolution:

 Whichever method you choose, the first step to a fair settlement is to ensure that both you and your partner provide a clear and accurate picture of your assets.
 This procedure is called financial disclosure.